-▶ While small installations can run on systems with only a few GB of physical RAM, increasing RAM is important for GemStone performance.
+- While small installations can run on systems with only a few GB of physical RAM, increasing RAM, and so allowing a larger Shared page cache, is important for GemStone performance. - ▶ Total swap space should be at least 20-25% of the amount of RAM.